meutraa/mm/README.md

 ```

 ## dmmsg
 And here is a dmenu script to send messages.
-Obviously dmenu is not POSIX.
 ```shell
 #!/bin/sh